Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Function Fields

 Thus, if $|S| < q$, then $\LL(\Delta_a)$ cannot be contained in the union of $\LL(\Delta_a - p)$ over all $p \in S$, and therefore there exists a function with poles of order exactly $a$ at each point in $S$.
 If $|S| < q/2$, then it is easy to find such a function by random sampling, since at least half the elements in $\LL(\Delta_a)$ will work.
 (Recall that as mentioned in Section~\ref{subsec:ffsintro}, we assume that we can efficiently compute bases of Riemann-Roch spaces.)

-This proof requires $|S| < q$, but the same idea works if we pass to a finite extension $\FF_{q^i}$ of $\FF_q$, and it can handle $|S| < q^i$.
+This proof requires $|S| < q$, but the same idea works if we pass to a finite extension $\FF_{q^i}$ of $\FF_q$, and $|S| < q^i$ then suffices.
 Thus, if we take $i$ large enough, there exists a function defined over $\FF_{q^i}$ with poles of equal order $a$ at the points in $S$ (and no poles elsewhere).
 Now multiplying the $i$ conjugates of this function over $\FF_q$ produces such a function over $\FF_q$, as desired, with poles of order $a i$.
 Taking $q^i > 2|S|$ gives an efficient algorithm as well. \end{proof}

 For the rest of this section, let $z$ be such a function and let $R = \FF_q[z]$.
 Then the ring $\OO_S$ is a free $R$-module of rank $a|S|$ by Theorem~1.4.11 in \cite{stichtenoth}, as is every nonzero ideal in $\OO_S$.